AckerlyXu/heima/articles/stream-analytics/stream-analytics-introduction.md

 * Send data to storage like SQL Server database, or Azure Blob or Table storage.
 <!-- Not Available Data Lake Store in Azure.CN-->

-While a job is running, you can monitor it and adjust how many events it processes per second.
+You can monitor it and adjust how many events it processes per second while a job is running.
 You can also have jobs produce diagnostic logs for troubleshooting.

 ## Key capabilities and benefits